 - beans and legumes

 Sugar may be one trigger for IBS-C symptoms, but this is a separate condition from CSID.
-IBS itself isn’t caused by the lack of digestive enzymes seen in CSID.
-Sometimes CSID may be mistakenly diagnosed as IBS initially.
+IBS itself is not caused by the lack of digestive enzymes seen in CSID.
+Sometimes, CSID may be mistakenly diagnosed as IBS initially.

 IBS-C is one of the most common types of irritable bowel syndrome, a common gastrointestinal disorder.

-It’s important to keep track of your symptoms — including bowel movement frequency — to help your doctor diagnose this condition.
+It’s important to keep track of your symptoms — including bowel movement frequency — to help a doctor diagnose this condition.

-Call your doctor right away if you notice any unusual symptoms.
-Weight loss, bloody stools, and vomiting may be related to a condition more serious than IBS-C.
+Call a doctor right away if you notice any unusual symptoms.
+Unexpected weight loss, bloody stools, and vomiting may be related to a condition more serious than IBS-C.